View MapView Map

 • 11.

-The Sliabh Liag (Slieve League) cliffs in County Donegal are among the highest sea cliffs in Europe, towering spectacularly over the Atlantic.
-Take to the water and kayak along the bottom of the cliffs, marvel at the dizzying heights and enjoy the beautiful views.
-Head to Silver Strand, a hidden beach only accessible by the sea or by steps, or check out local craftspeople weaving classic Irish tweed.
+The Sliabh Liag (Slieve League) cliffs towering over the Atlantic in Donegal are among the highest sea cliffs in Europe.
+Take to the water and kayak along the bottom of the cliffs and enjoy the beautiful scenery.
+Head to Silver Strand, a hidden beach only accessible by the sea or by steps, and catch great views of Inishturk and Inishbofin in the distance.

 3Mullaghmore